alpaddesai/GlobalSupplyChainStrategySourcingandProcurement/README.md

-# Information Technology Digital Transformation Strategy and Supply Chain Management
+# Global Supply Chain Strategy, Sourcing and Procurement

 This repository provides an custom individual project on a digital transformation strategy in supply chain domain